pimium/USBasp-t/Readme.md

 ### Flashing

 * Flash micronucleus
-* Set the fuses as in thuis Makefile: HFUSE=0x5d, LFUSE=0xe1, EFUSE=0xfe
+* Set the fuses as in this Makefile: HFUSE=0x5d, LFUSE=0xe1, EFUSE=0xfe
 * Flash the firmware with micronucleus

 ### Hardware ###